asntech/intervene/README.md

 Introduction
 ============
-InterVene is a tool for intersection and visualization of multiple genomic region sets.
+Intervene is a tool for intersection and visualization of multiple genomic region sets.

 Installation
 ============

 Prerequisites
 -------------
-InterVene requires:
+Intervene requires:

 	* Python (>= 2.7 or >= 3.3)
 	* pybedtools (>= 1.6.1): https://daler.github.io/pybedtools/
-	* R (>= )
+	* R (>= 3.0)

 If you already have a working installation of Python, the easiest way to install pybedtools and argparser is using pip::